What is biomass fuel?

 In Virginia, biomass fuel comes from waste wood left behind as part of the logging process for roundwood.

 Converting to biomass energy

-Three of our existing coal-fired power stations were converted to 100% renewable biomass fuel.
+Three of our existing coal-fired power stations were converted to generate 100% renewable biomass energy.
 The stations are the Altavista, Hopewell and Southampton power stations located in Virginia.
-They produce enough electricity to power roughly 38,000 homes.
+They produce enough electricity from biomass fuels to power roughly 38,000 homes.

 The conversion projects were selected to address customers’ growing need for reliable electricity while also proving savings to the customer.